sukyoung/safe/paper/fse21/rebuttal.md

 __A13) The communication costs section could be removed.__

-__=>__ We believe that to reduce the communication cost is also important problem because the analysis might suffer from large communication cost.
+__=>__ We believe that reducing the communication cost is also important problem because the analysis might suffer from large communication cost.

 __A14) Section 6.2 Precision Improvement) Can you discuss the practical implications of removing these failed assertions more clearly?__

-__=>__ In static analysis, to count the number of failed assertions is a possible approach to measure analysis precision.
-The more removing failed assertions, the more precise analysis.
+__=>__ In static analysis, to count the number of failed assertions is a typical approach to measure analysis precision.
+More failed assertions denote more precise analysis.
 Thus, we experimentally showed that dynamic shortcuts can improve precision of JavaScript static analysis.

 ### Questions for authors